 - 2017: I served as an expert environmental modeling consultant to Charles River Analytics and developed a tool to screen sampling and remediation priorities based on groundwater impacts of unexploded munitions.
 This work supported the CLEANSE decision tool developed for the United States Army to preempt and manage environmental impacts of military operations across the United States.
 [Read more]

 Prior to my doctoral studies, I worked as an engineering technician (2008-10) and then a professional engineer (2010-12) for Conestoga-Rovers & Associates (now GHD) in Montreal, Quebec, where I led water quality characterizations and developed stormwater management plans for government and industry clients.
-I also worked as an analyst for the Quebec Ministry of the Environment and have been a registered professional engineer (Ordre des ingénieurs du Québec member no. 5017602).
+I also worked as an analyst for the Quebec Ministry of the Environment and am a registered professional engineer (Ordre des ingénieurs du Québec member no. 5017602).